KhoiBui16/UIT_Wecode/README.md

-# This is my university Online Contest - UIT WECODE
+# This is my University Online Contest - UIT WECODE